School of Exercise & Rehabilitation Sciences

 [3 credit hours]

-This course introduces the principles, strategies, and risk management concerns for planning a variety of events to achieve treatment outcomes and community/social integration.
-Students gain experience planning accessible events for a variety of group sizes and diverse populations.
+This course introduces the principles, strategies, and risk management concerns for planning a variety of events to achieve RT treatment outcomes and community/social integration.
+Students gain experience planning accessible events for a variety of group sizes and diverse populations in RT service.
 Event critiques required.
 Minimum "C" required for RCRT majors.

 Term Offered: Summer, Fall